dart-lang/language/working/augmentations/feature-specification.md

   class or enum declaration, in source order, has its initializer expression is evaluated in that runtime field initializer scope, and the variable is initialized to the result.

+Whether the evaluation uses the body scope or the field initializer scope, it is still a compile-time error if the expression refers to any instance member in the body scope, or to `this`.

 After having run all non-`late` instance variable initializers in all declarations of the class or enum, the initializing constructor's implementation